xushx/gpuimlearn/README.md

 ```

 ## Usage

 They are easy to use, and you can run them quickly. <br>
+also, there is a sample in the codes folder, you can run it with the data in data folder.<br>

 1. FocalBoost Usage <br>
-As other classifiers, FocalBoost take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>
+FocalBoost take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>
 and an array y of class labels (strings or integers), of shape (n_samples):
 ```
 # FocalBoost